 Home Processor registration: Person(s) who produce any food processed in a private home or residence in New York State using only the ordinary kitchen facilities of that home or residence which are also used to prepare food for the owner thereof, their family, nonpaying guests, and household and farm employees who reside therein must be registered with the Department to sell products.
-Products shall exclude potentially hazardous foods or thermally processed low-acid foods packaged in hermetically sealed containers and acidified foods packed in closed containers, including but not limited to pickles and relishes prepared from low-acid fruits, vegetables, poultry, meat, meat products, fish, or seafood.
+Products shall exclude potentially hazardous foods or thermally processed lowacid foods packaged in hermetically sealed containers and acidified foods packed in closed containers, including but not limited to pickles and relishes prepared from low-acid fruits, vegetables, poultry, meat, meat products, fish, or seafood.
+For a full listing of allowed and disallowed products that can be processed at home click here: https://agriculture.ny.gov/food-safety/home-processing

-Market manager: Person(s) in charge of a farmers market location that generally oversee market operations.
+Market manager: Person(s) in charge of a farmer's market location that generally oversee market operations.
 Market managers and other responsible persons are not expected to be food safety experts, but can help educate vendors on topics related to food safety.
 Managers should make a reasonable effort to ensure that all vendors selling products requiring a license have the appropriate license.
 Managers should also encourage vendors to communicate with the appropriate regulatory authorities.